On this page:

 Questions?: Call Gary Fish 207-287-7545 or email email@example.com

-Plants listed below are illegal to import, export, buy, sell or intentionally propagate after December 31, 2017.
+Plants listed below are illegal to import, export, buy, sell or intentionally propagate for sale or distribution.
 The ban includes all cultivars, varieties and hybrids of these plants.

 Species links go to fact sheets that help with identifcation and control.